 Now, countries away from where her story started, Sirikwan has a college degree and she’s following in her grandfather’s footsteps.
 She’s pursuing a job as a dental hygienist, where she’ll be able to both help people and find work she loves no matter where she and her husband move in the future.

 Ready to join a company that believes in empowering its partners (employees) and providing a college education?
-Starbucks is hiring baristas across the country, so head on over to WayUp and apply.
+Starbucks is hiring baristas across the country on WayUp!

 Barista Application Tip!